DBChoco/Muezzin/README.md

 * [Source of Bismillah startup sound](https://www.youtube.com/c/FatihSeferagic/featured)
 * [Inspiration for logo](https://www.youtube.com/watch?v=oM5hNuAmWs0)
 * [Template for the README page](https://github.com/othneildrew/Best-README-Template)
-* Thanks to a few of my friends for helping me translate Muezzin.
+* Thanks to a few of my friends for helping me translate Muezzin and build it for macOS

 <p align="right">(<a href="#top">back to top</a>)</p>